PrototypeML/PrototypeML/docs/models.md

 On the left-hand side of the model editor is the Library Bar, listing the components (blocks, mutators, files, and package dependencies) currently in your project.
 You can locate files in your project using the search box, or by navigating the folder structure.
+From the library bar, you can also download all of the code for the current project.

 ### Editor Window